 Hours: Open Sunday through Thursday from 12:00 pm to 10:00 pm and open Friday and Saturday from 12:00 pm to 11:00 pm.

-So there you have it, my New York dessert list that might possibly change your life.
+So there you have it, my decadent desserts in NYC that could possibly change your life.
 But the best part is that this list is in no way exhaustive!
 There are so many other restaurants that I still need to check out, with new and exciting dessert shops opening all the time.
 Therefore, the quest for the best desserts in New York City never actually ends; a fact that is totally fine by me.

 Kelly Duhigg currently lives and works in New York City.
 In her spare time, she loves to solo travel and share her adventures on www.girlwiththepassport.com.